Best Places To Retire Free Report

 These include the IT sector, hospitality and education.

-Major industries in the country also include textiles, rubber production, and electrical appliances.
-Thailand remains a popular vacation destination worldwide, and tourism by itself accounts for a whole 6 percent of the economy.
+Also, Thailand remains a popular vacation destination worldwide, and tourism by itself accounts for a whole 6 percent of the economy.

-Opportunities for Working in Thailand
+Opportunities For Working In Thailand

 In this dynamic economic situation, highly-skilled foreigners are much in demand despite Thailand’s low unemployment rate.
 If you have qualifications in the IT or tech industries, in medical technology, engineering, finance or a number of other professional fields, opportunities will abound.